It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep.

 - Recovering Good Sleep Habits After Being Sick can take a few days while your baby’s sickness leaves their system.
 Expecting night wakings and providing support is an easy way to get back on track.

-Mistake #7: Using Sleep Props or Sleep Crutches that Just Get In The Way
+Mistake #7: Using Sleep Props or Sleep Crutches To Get An Overtired Baby to Sleep Justs Get In The Way

 In a parent’s desperate attempt to help their baby get a minute more of sleep, many will do ANYTHING it takes to get that last minute of shut-eye and try any product on the market.